-Candidates who already have a DELF or DALF must send a copy of their results or diploma to SFU OFFA at firstname.lastname@example.org for verification.
-We may need to see the original, in which case you can bring or send it to the OFFA and it will be returned to you.
+Candidates who have taken the DELF-DALF exam elsewhere must send a copy of their diploma or results to firstname.lastname@example.org.
+We may need to see the original, in which case you can bring or send it to the Office of Francophone and Francophile Affairs (OFFA) and it will be returned to you.

-Candidates taking the exam at the Alliance française in Vancouver can give permission to the exam center to send the results directly to the Office of Francophone and Francophile Affaires (OFFA) at SFU.
-In order to do this, candidates must send an email to Valentin Morin (email@example.com) requesting the exam center to send the results to SFU OFFA at firstname.lastname@example.org.
+Candidates taking the exam at the Alliance française in Vancouver can give permission to the exam centre to send the results directly to OFFA at SFU.
+In order to do this, candidates must send an email to Valentin Morin (email@example.com) requesting the exam centre to send the results to OFFA at firstname.lastname@example.org.

-DEADLINE for DELF-DALF exam results for the September 2020 intake:
+DEADLINE for DELF-DALF exam results for the September intake:

 - It is highly recommended to take the exam as early as possible to complete your application.